flybywiresim/api-client/README.md

 - `flight` is the flight number to search for.

-This will only return an active flight since flight numbers can be reused.

 #### Count active connections
 ```ts
 import { Telex } from '@flybywiresim/api-client';